joeatbayes/mds/README.md

 > During 2015 I tested this system utilizing all the available cores on a R8 virtual machine using the default local disk configuration and it stabilized at 45K requests per second with a 3K average body size body.
 This worked because the requests were bypassing the network inside the same box.
 The CPU Utilization never peaked above 80% even when running the clients locally.
 >
-> We could only reach 22K per second when the test clients were ran on a external box because we saturated the network adapter.
-Preliminary tests indicated that we could hit sustain over 60K requests per second on a physcial server with a 1 Gig network connection.
+> We could only reach 22K per second when the test clients ran on a external box because we saturated the network adapter.
+Preliminary tests indicated that we could hit sustain over 60K requests per second on a physcial server with a 10 Gig network connection.
 >
 > At that time the client I using the MDS system was one of the largest consumer referral services in the USA.
 A single MDS server running on a R8 virt could meet their entire load with 50% capacity to spare.
 As a distributed architect I do not like single points of failure so I had them deploy 3 smaller virts so we could take one down for service and still be two failures away from an outage.
+>
+> One of the difficult aspect of scaling a MDS fleet is that we rapidly exceed the data capacity of even the most powerful load balancers.
+This is one reason I tend to prefer building client side dispatch into the services calling MDS so the traffic can bypass the load balancer bottleneck.
+Modern network routers and switches have more options to manage traffic at data volume at this scale but in very large data environments we may still have to partition the MDS servers into different network segments to avoid overwhelming the macro network.
+Luckily this is relatively easy with the queue feed system.

 Copyright (c) 2014 [Joseph Ellsworth, Bayes Analytic](http://BayesAnalytic.com/contact) - See use terms in License.txt